syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Tables.md

 ---
 # Working with Tables

-A table in Word document is used to arrange document content in rows and columns. **WTable** instance represents a table in Word document.
+A table in Word document is used to arrange document content in rows and columns.
+WTableinstance represents a table in Word document.
 A table must contain at least one row.

-1. A row is a collection of cells and it is represented by an instance of **WTableRow**.
+1. A row is a collection of cells and it is represented by an instance of WTableRow.
 Each row must contain at least one cell.
 2. A cell can contain one or more paragraphs and tables.
-An instance of **WTableCell** represents a table cell.
+An instance of WTableCellrepresents a table cell.
 Each table cell must contain at least one paragraph.

-The following image illustrates how a table in Word document is organized in **Essential** **DocIO’** s DOM:
+The following image illustrates how a table in Word document is organized in EssentialDocIO’s DOM:

 The following code example illustrates how to create a simple table with predefined number of rows and cells.

+{% tabs %}

 {% highlight c# %}
-[C#]

 //Creates an instance of WordDocument class